korby/deployer/README.md

 # Deployer
-Allow to deploy several branches of a same repository to different paths on many servers.
+Allows to deploy several branches of a same repository onto their own paths.
-Example:
-serverX:/var/vhosts/branch1
-serverX:/var/vhosts/branch2
+For example, on the server vhost area, it will look like that:
+/var/vhosts/branchX
+/var/vhosts/branchY
+/var/vhosts/branchZ

+Of course many target servers can be defined.

 ## Install